aevri/barrie-bear/barrie_bear.md

 possible, to-morrow, to see if we can find a suitable place to move to.
 If we are successful, then everybody will be needed to make the necessary preparations."
-His suggestion met with everyone's approval and Hsigh.was asked to find a trap and report.3ith it at Barrie?

-Bear's house to-morrow morning at eight o'clock.
+His suggestion met with everyone's approval and Heigh was asked to find a trap and report with it at Barrie- Bear's house to-morrow morning at eight o'clock.

 34